 Sam: Oh, yeah.
 I ran into Tommy O’Neill kind of after then.
 And then there was a group that I named The Thunderbirds.
 I don’t know why I couldn’t think of a name for the band.
 So, I named that group The Thunderbirds.
 And I had it printed on my drum head.

-Lauren: Can you describe your journey to Chicago?
+Lauren: Talk about your journey to Chicago.